Bradlee Anae: Personal life

 Anae's father, Brad Anae, played college football at BYU and was an honorable mention All-American in 1980 and a third-team All-America selection in 1981 and played three seasons in the United States Football League.
-His two uncles, Matt and Robert Anae, also played at BYU and Robert is currently the offensive coordinator at Syracuse university.
+His two uncles, Matt and Robert Anae, also played at BYU and Robert is currently the offensive coordinator at NC State University.